pichsenmeister/barrel-js/README.md

 This will spin up a route on `<your-host>:3141/barrel` that accepts valid JSON `POST` requests.
 You can configure this by passing a [configuration object](#configuration) to the constructor.

-To capture incoming requests, you can create listeners that filter the body and execute a given function.
+To capture incoming requests, you can create listeners that filter the body based on the listener's pattern and execute a given function.

 ```javascript
 barrel.on({action: "name"}, async ({ values, ack }) => {